nuxeo/nuxeo-drive/docs/configuration.md

 #### `synchronization-enabled`

+> The option is deprecated and will be removed in a future release.
+Use "feature.synchronization" instead.

 Synchronization features are enabled.
 If set to `False`, nothing will be downloaded/uploaded/synchronized but Direct Edit and Direct Transfer features will work.